IQ Percentile Calculator

 What is IQ?

 IQ stands for "Intelligence Quotient" and is a measure of human intelligence obtained through standardized tests.
-The IQ scale is defined such that most people have an IQ between 80 and 120 (see below on interpreting your IQ score).
-It is not very intuitive scale which is why many people want to see their IQ percentile or rarity, which is what our IQ percentile calculator above is ideal for.
+It is expressed on an IQ scale which is defined such that most people have an IQ between 80 and 120 (see the IQ scale section for details and on interpreting your IQ score).
+It is not a very intuitive scale which is why many people want to see their IQ percentile or rarity, which is what our IQ percentile calculator above is ideal for.

-IQ test scores are valuable due to their high or moderate correlation to morbidity, mortality, school performance, job performance, income, and others.
+IQ test scores are valuable due to their high or moderate correlation to morbidity, mortality, school performance, job performance, income, involvement in crime, and others [3,4,5,6].
 They are among the most well-tested and well-researched concepts in psychology and psychometrics.
 As with any other statistical estimate, IQ scores can be problematic when used on the individual level, e.g. while generally you would expect a person with a high IQ to perform well in an engineering job, they might in fact perform worse than somebody with a low IQ, even if they had the same training and experience.
-That said, if you are trying to gauge a person's fitness for a mental task an IQ score obtained from a reliable test is the single most informative piece of such information.
+That said, if you are trying to gauge a person's fitness for a mental task, an IQ percentile obtained from a reliable test is the single most informative piece of such information.